hynek/structlog/docs/loggers.rst

 If you are willing to do that, you should stick to it because `immutable state <http://en.wikipedia.org/wiki/Immutable_object>`_ is a very good thing\ [*]_.
 Sooner or later, global state and mutable data lead to unpleasant surprises.

-However, in the case of conventional web development, I realize that passing loggers around seems rather cumbersome, intrusive, and generally against the mainstream culture.
+However, in the case of conventional web development, we realize that passing loggers around seems rather cumbersome, intrusive, and generally against the mainstream culture.
 And since it's more important that people actually *use* structlog than to be pure and snobby, structlog contains a dirty but convenient trick: thread local context storage which you may already know from `Flask <http://flask.pocoo.org/docs/design/#thread-locals>`_.